 Co-insurance is a type of cost-sharing plan between you and your insurance company.
-You need to pay a certain percentage of your healthcare costs and the insurance company pays the rest.
+You need to pay a certain percentage of your health care costs, and the insurance company pays the rest.
 The plan formula is usually listed in the name of the plan so customers can easily figure out how much they need to pay.
-The insurance company's coverage is listed as the first number, while the customer's percentage is listed second.
-For an 80/20 plan, your insurance company will pay for 80 percent of your care and you'll be on the hook for other 20 percent.

-When you are enrolled in an 80/20 plan, you'll have other costs on top of your 20 percent share of medical bills.
-To purchase medical insurance, you need to pay a monthly premium to your insurance company.
-This money only keeps your insurance active and can not be used to pay future medical expenses.
 Your plan might also charge a deductible for the year.
-A deductible is the amount you need to pay completely on your own for healthcare before your insurance kicks in.
+A deductible is the amount you need to pay completely on your own for health care before your insurance kicks in.
 If your plan has a $2,000 deductible, you'll need to pay all of your first $2,000 in expenses before the 80/20 split comes into play.

-Your 80/20 plan might also have limits on healthcare spending for major expenses.
-One type of limit is a ceiling for the coinsurance.
+In the past, your 80/20 plan and others could place a lifetime limit on health care spending for major expenses.
+One type of limit still in effect is your co-insurance ceiling.
 If your bills go over the coinsurance maximum limit for the year, your insurance company will start paying 100 percent of your costs for the rest of the year.
-Your plan could also have a lifetime coverage limit.
-In this case, your plan will cover only up to a certain limit of expenses.
-If your bills go over this amount, your coverage ends and you'll be on your own.
-This information will be listed in your health insurance policy.